 Some common mental health conditions that lead to substance use include:

 - Major depressive disorder

 Does Addiction Lead to Co-occurring Disorder?

-The disorders within co-occurring disorders trigger one another.
-Someone’s path in life will define what comes first with co-occurrence.
+The symptoms of co-occurring disorders trigger one another.
+Someone’s path in life will define which condition arises first.
 They may have experienced trauma that caused addiction.
-Alternatively, addiction may cause the mental health disorder.
+Alternatively, addiction may cause a mental health disorder.
 Everyone’s experience is different when it comes to addiction and mental illness.

-Heroin can cause depression in someone who hadn’t been depressed prior.
+Heroin can cause depression in someone who hasn’t been depressed prior.
 Someone who is anxious may become addicted to cocaine.
 The chances of becoming addicted when you have a mental health disorder are greater.
-The chances are also higher for someone with a mental health disorder to become addicted to a substance.
-As the two feed off each other, it’s common that someone suffering from one disorder will experience the other.
+The possibilities are also higher for someone with a mental health disorder to become addicted to a substance.
+As the two feed off each other, it’s common for someone suffering from one disorder to experience the other.

 Co-Occurring Disorder and Addiction Treatment at Northpoint Recovery